Mitigating Climate Change

 “Warming of the climate system is unequivocal, and since the 1950s, many of the observed changes are unprecedented over decades to millennia.
 The atmosphere and ocean have warmed, and the amounts of snow and ice have diminished, sea level has risen, and the concentrations of greenhouse gases have increased.”

-While the University has reduced greenhouse gas emissions by 21% since FY 2006, there’s still plenty of work to be done as we make progress toward our goal of reducing greenhouse gas emissions 25% by 2020.
-To meet this goal, the University will focus on reducing energy consumption primarily by improving Building Automation Systems.
+While the University has reduced greenhouse gas emissions by 25% since FY 2006, there’s still plenty of work to do.
+Now that we have reduced our oil consumption to 3% of our total energy, building energy efficiency is the University’s focus.
+We will do this primarily by improving Building Automation Systems.

 Climate Action Plan – 25% reduction by 2020